Torrens University Australia

 Applicants seeking admission via Special Entry will be assessed by a variety of means which may include interviews, referees reports, portfolios, auditions, and non-formal learning qualifications.

 All undergraduate courses can be deferred for one year.
-Please refer to the Enrolment Policy and student procedure Deferring Commencement of a course on the University's website.
+Please refer to the Enrolment Policy and student procedure Deferring Commencement of a course.
+The policy and student procedure can be found on the University's website.

 Applications for Course Credit must be made by completing the Application for Course Credit form and by referring to the Credit Policy.
 The form and the policy are available from the University's website.